Couples who register have legal status as ‘registered civil partners’ and acquire rights and responsibilities in the same way as married couples.

 - 5 Years Separation

-Adultery only applies to heterosexual sex and therefore cannot be used as a fact in dissolving a Civil Partnership
+- Adultery, unfortunately, only applies to heterosexual couples and therefore cannot be used as a fact in dissolving a Civil Partnership.

-At Jane Kaim Caudle LLP, we shall be happy to discuss the implications of civil partnership with those contemplating such a step, or those emerging from a fractured relationship.
+At JKC, we are happy to discuss the implications of a civil partnership with those contemplating such a step, or those emerging from a fractured relationship.